 The key signs your web filter wasn’t tooled for education

-The filter is an add-on to a security suite – many security suites from major UTM vendors add URL filtering as an add-on.
-Often these URL lists come from 3rd party vendors as the company isn’t invested in maintaining their own.
-These will do a good job of categorising the surface of the web and are likely to be fairly easy to apply a blanket policy.
-Don’t expect the sort of AI functionality needed to address user-generated content and the websites students use to work around these types of filter.
+Many security suites from major UTM vendors include URL filtering as an add-on.
+Often these URL lists have to come from third-party vendors as the company does not maintain their own.
+These categorise the web’s surface and are generally easy to apply as a blanket policy.
+They do not include the sort of AI functionality needed to address user-generated content and the websites students often use to work around these types of web filters.

-Policy Tools are limited – in standard web filter configurations, there might be simple policy for user groups pulled from AD.
-Educators know that flexible policies are essential because the ages and requirements of students in a given school can vary wildly.
-In addition, schools are more likely to use diverse systems, or modern cloud-based office suites like GSuite, where a straight AD connection is no longer sufficient.
+It’s common to find limited policy tools in standard web filter configurations, with groups pulled from AD and a list of categories to block.
+Educators know that flexible policies are essential to address the different age and requirements of students, which can vary significantly.
+Moreover, schools are more likely to use diverse systems, or modern cloud-based office suites like GSuite, where a straight AD connection is no longer sufficient.

-Diversity of language is another are where schools have a tougher ride than most – so filtering needs to keep up.
-Any tool that can’t handle unicode domains with non-latin characters, or is unable to scan pages in non-English language will struggle to be effective in a school.
+Any tool that can’t handle unicode domains with non-latin characters, or is unable to scan pages in non-English language will struggle to be effective in a school setting.
 This is particularly noticeable in filter solutions tacked on to IT management products for schools.
-BYOD and authentication is another essential requirement, particularly in independent schools.
-So many students want to bring their latest iPhone – but how can we ensure they’re filtered, and that their web usage is logged against their username?
-DNS based filters are good at blanket filtering, but authenticated access is non-existent.

-Logging is a key component of your safeguarding efforts.
-Without evidentiary standard logging it’s impossible to prove that a user has been op to no good, and even more difficult to satisfy law enforcement if they make requests under RIPA.
-With additional legislation such as PREVENT being introduced frequently, it’s important your filter is capable of recording everything.
+Logging is a key component of education safeguarding efforts.
+Without evidentiary standard logging it’s impossible to prove that a user has been doing things they shouldn’t.
+It becomes even more difficult to satisfy a law enforcement request under RIPA.
+With additional legislation such as PREVENT being frequently updated, it’s important your web filter is capable of recording everything.